kobe-koto/FluentLyrics/README.md

 The main interface.

-## Supports
+## Supported platforms
-- Linux (get track metadata via MPRIS D-Bus Interface)
+- Linux x86_64 (retrieve now-playing metadata via the MPRIS D‑Bus interface)
 - Android
+- macOS (see https://gist.github.com/SKaplanOfficial/f9f5bdd6455436203d0d318c078358de, HUGE thanks to [@watchdogexd](https://github.com/watchdogexd).)
-- no other platform support planned
+- No other platform support is planned
-- PR welcome
+- Pull requests are welcome

+## Cannot support
+- iOS – theoretically impossible to obtain now‑playing metadata without jailbreaking.
+- Linux arm64 – official support for building a Linux arm64 Flutter app requires a native Linux arm64 machine, but GitHub Actions does not provide a Linux arm64 runner.
+- Linux (except x86_64 and arm64) – not natively supported by Flutter.
+- BSD – not natively supported by Flutter.

 ## Installations